cmv/cmv-docs/docs/configure/app.md

     // controller base needs to be last _ControllerBase
 ]);

+// create an instance of the custom app var app = new App({

+  // options
+});

+// start the app
+app.startup();
 ```

 ## Mixin Methods

 Each mixin may implement one or all of these methods depending on its needs.
-The
-cmv app loads in 3 stages:
+The cmv app loads in 3 stages:

 1. Load Config - Load and modify the config by fetching any files necessary and perform any config validation
- 2. Post Config - The config has been loaded, perform any variable initialzing and pre-loading before the
- app starts up
+2. Post Config - The config has been loaded, perform any variable initialzing and pre-loading before the app starts up
 3. Startup - Startup the map, widgets, layers, etc

 ### `loadConfig(wait)`

 Loads or modify the config object before the app begins initializing.
-If the method
-performs any async processes, it should return pass a deferred to `this.inherited`
-and return the value of `this.inherited` or the deferred if null.
+If the method performs any async processes, it should return pass a deferred to `this.inherited` and return the value of `this.inherited` or the deferred if null.

 **Parameters:**

-`wait` - an optional deferred object that needs to resolve before processing can continue
-to the current mixin.
+`wait` - an optional deferred object that needs to resolve before processing can continue to the current mixin.

 **Returns:**